A trucker was on the side of the road when a tornado hit. It blew a house underneath his trailer

 David Bell was in his truck on the side of the highway when a tornado hit Missouri's capital of Jefferson City.
-As the winds whistled, houses collapsed around him, poles snapped and transformers blew out in flashes.
+As the winds shrieked around him, houses collapsed, transformers blew out in flashes and trees snapped.

 The tornado caught sleeping residents off guard late Wednesday night, sending debris 13,000 feet into the air, the National Weather Service said.